SkylineCommunications/dataminer-docs/connector-help/connector_help/DHD_Series_52_Mixing_Panel.md

 On the **Matrix** page of the element, you can route the audio.
 This can also be done on the **Audio** **I/O** page, using the **Output Audio** table.

-In **range 2.0.0.x** of the driver, the pages have been organized to be as similar as possible to the device web interface.
+In **range 2.0.0.x** of the connector, the pages have been organized to be as similar as possible to the device web interface.